 All figures, of course, are painted by Paul Potter.

-I have several more Pack and Train elements to go, including a flock of sheep and goats to follow my Hoplite armies around and a couple Dark Age wagon or herd elements suitable for my Dark Age Scots-Irish, Picts and Pre-Feudal Scots.
+I have several more Pack and Train elements to go, including a Bronze Age wagon complete with solid wooden wheels (Museum Z-range), a flock of goats to follow my Hoplite armies around (Forged in Battle) and another Dark Age cart element (Old Glory) suitable for my Scots-Irish, Isles & Highlands, Picts and Pre-Feudal Scots.

 Hope you like them and welcome any suggestions.